 - Convulsions or seizures

 - Fluids coming out of the nose or eyes

 Recovery from a traumatic brain injury may depend on the severity of the injury.
 Effects may be life-long and very severe, or may go away after a couple months.

-A traumatic brain injury can completely and permanently change a person’s life, and even the lives of those around them.
-If a person has had a traumatic brain injury, they can have long/short term memory loss, headaches, difficulty thinking, and mood swings, and may even need assisted living.
-With more than two decades of experience, Murphy Law Firm as seen the devastating effects of traumatic brian injuries and debilitating long-term conditions.
-We provde skilled legal support that focuses on the personal needs of our clients to help them obtain the compensation they deserve.
-If you or a loved one has suffered a brain injury as a result of another person’s negligence, you may be entitled to compensation.
-Please do not hesitate to call Murphy Law Firm today for more information on how you can receive help.
+A traumatic brain injury can completely and permanently change a person's life, and even the lives of those around them.
+If a person has had a traumatic brain injury, they can have long/short term memory loss, headaches, difficulty thinking, and mood swings, and may even need assistance completing everyday tasks.
+With more than 150 years of combined experience, the personal injury lawyers at Murphy Law Firm have seen the devastating effects of traumatic brain injuries and debilitating long-term conditions.
+We provide skilled legal support that focuses on the personal needs of our clients to help them obtain the compensation they deserve.
+If you or a loved one has suffered a brain injury as a result of another person's negligence, you may be entitled to compensation.
+Please do not hesitate to call Murphy Law Firm today to speak with our skilled personal injury attorneys for more information on how you can receive help.